 Those claims were proven wrong by two reporters from Bloomberg who squeezed the packs by hand.

-It suffered from marketing myopia because it fooled their customers in the hopes of short term gain.
+It suffered from marketing myopia because it fooled its customers in the hopes of short term gain.
 Did it believe no one would ever try to squeeze the packs by hand?

 I wouldn’t buy a $500+ juicing machine that didn’t juice fruit, but if I did, my son would be the first one to squeeze the things by hand when I wasn’t looking.